A Safety Net

 After agreeing that Karlee might just be tired, the daycare provider resolved to keep her eye on it.
 Two hours later, she called Laura back and told her to come immediately—something was very wrong.

+Laura immediately took Karlee to the emergency room.
 They examined Karlee and technically could not find anything wrong.
-There was no fever, nothing to indicate there was any kind of problem, except that she wasn’t moving, Laura said.
+There was no fever, nothing to indicate there was any kind of problem—except that she wasn’t moving.

 “I was just sick,” Laura said.
 “It’s like, ‘what are we going to do?’
 Clearly, something was wrong.
 We hesitated to even put her down, but we eventually brought her into our room with us.”